techfromsage/media-events-js/README.md

   });
 ```

-## What is the project attempting to solve?
+## What is this project attempting to solve?
 Each browser independitly implements the W3 specification for video and audio elements.
 Inevitably the
 majority of the browsers trigger the media events in a different order, causing the user of the API to
 compensate with complicated code.